matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-list-style-type.md

   In Chrome  79+, Firefox 39+, and Opera 66+ it's possible to define a string value as the bullet of an ordered or unordered list.
 date: 2020-01-28T06:58:54.969Z
 image: articles/sm_list-style-type.png
 teaser: "At the CSS-in-Vienna meet-up last week [Ulrich](https://twitter.com/udobiasch) told me that starting with Chrome 79 it's possible to define a string value for the `list-style-type` property.
 I was surprised because I thought `::marker` was supposed to solve that.
-That's why I did some research, here's what I learned."
+That's why I did some research, here’s what I learned."
 tags:
   - css
 publication: Matuzo